 As a way of addressing gender gaps, the Forum has called upon EAC Partner States and Development Partners to support gender-inclusive programmes specifically those aimed at empowering women, youth and the disadvantaged in sustainable energy entrepreneurship, productive uses of energy and strengthening their involvement in sustainable energy development leadership and workforce.

 The Forum has also recognized the great potentials of geothermal energy resources in the EAC region and called upon EAC Partner States to develop programmes to enhance capacity for exploitation of these resources.

 The Sustainable Energy Forum for East Africa was held in Kigali, Rwanda from 19- 21 March, 2018 and attracted key players from governments, Development partners, academia, and others.
 The participants resolve to establish the Sustainable Energy Forum as a high level biennial event, to be hosted in any of the East African cities, with the objective of providing a platform for discussion on practical solutions to energy challenges in the EAC region and reviewing progress made.

-The East African Centre for Renewable Energy and Energy Efficiency (EACREEE), in collaboration with the United Nations Industrial Development Organization (UNIDO), the EAC Secretariat, the Austrian Development Agency (ADA), Sustainable Energy For All (SEforALL) and the Ministry of Infrastructure of the Republic of Rwanda, is organizing the First Sustainable Energy Forum for East Africa (SEF-EA 2018) from the 19th to the 21st of March 2018 in Kigali, Rwanda.
-The theme for the Forum is ‘Fostering Socio-economic Transformation in the East African Region through Equitable Access to Sustainable Energy for All”.
+The Forum has been organized by the East African Centre for Renewable Energy and Energy Efficiency (EACREEE) in collaboration with the United Nations Industrial Development Organization (UNIDO), the EAC Secretariat, the Austrian Development Agency (ADA), Sustainable Energy for All (SEforALL), and the Ministry of Infrastructure of the Republic of Rwanda (MININFRA), and is hosted by the government of Rwanda.